 - This will be the last phase of a larger ongoing study that involves 405 - 1st through 5th grade classroom teachers

 - Schools are asked to provide the research team with de-identified student data for participating teachers’ classrooms, including:

 - Grades, Attendance, Disciplinary referrals, Standardized achievement test scores

 - Elementary Schools will receive $50 per teacher (up to $1,000) each year to offset the time and any inconvenience for collecting student records and allowing data collection activities

 What do participating elementary school teachers do as part of the study?

 - Participating teachers agree to be randomly assigned to study condition

-- Complete surveys and be observed 5 times across their two years of participation
+- Complete surveys and be observed across their period of participation

 - All teachers receive small monetary incentives for providing survey data